Dir: Santiago Mitre

 Dir: Stephen Frears

 Ben Foster outclasses everyone and everything else on screen here.
-His Lance Armstrong seems eerily accurate.
-His preparation, which included following Armstrong's doping routinem clearly paid dividends, but it's not the voice or the look (achieved with some subtle make up work), it's the eyes.
-Foster's best moments as Armstrong come in his public denials of drug use.
+His Armstrong seems eerily accurate.
+His preparation, which included following Armstrong's doping routine, clearly paid dividends, but it's not the voice or the look (achieved with some subtle makeup work), it's the eyes.
+Foster's best moments come in his public denials of drug use.
 He's strident, defiant, even indignant, the body language is passionate but behind the eyes there seems to be a blank space.
-This detachment that Foster plays, Armstrong's ability to see his drug use as just another part of competition that he excelled in, can be quite chilling, but he's so successful at playing this side of the man that anything else seems to go away, even the moments that we are supposed to see another side to him, such as when he visits kids with cancer, seem to be part of Armstrong's cynical image building, which I doubt is entirely fair.
+This detachment that Foster plays, Armstrong's ability to see his drug use as just another part of competition that he excelled in, can be chilling, but he's so successful at playing this side of the man that anything else seems to go away.
+Even the moments that we are supposed to see another side to him, such as when he visits kids with cancer, seem to be part of Armstrong's cynical image building, which I doubt is entirely fair.

 Perhaps part of the reason The Program feels like such a trudge is that there is no mystery to it, even for someone like myself, who brought only a cursory knowledge of Lance Armstrong's career to it, this does little more than scratch at the surface.
 The scenes that detail the exacting nature of the doping program was carried out are at least informative, but I imagine that that information is also in The Armstrong Lie, so I struggle to see what The Program adds, other than another great Ben Foster performance.

 Ben Foster is a remarkable actor, this isn't his best work, but it's likely to get him his first Oscar nomination and he is, just about, worth seeing The Program for, but without him, the wheels would fall off this rickety vehicle of a movie.